 The Alzheimer’s Project is guided by a Steering Committee chaired by County Supervisor Dianne Jacob.
-Joining her are: San Diego Mayor Kevin Faulconer; Darlene Shiley, President of the Shiley Foundation; Sheriff William Gore; Mary Ball, President/CEO of Alzheimer’s San Diego; Michael Lobatz, M.D., with Scripps Health; and Nick Macchione, Director of the County’s Health and Human Services Agency.
+Joining her are: San Diego Mayor Kevin Faulconer; Darlene Shiley, President of the Shiley Foundation; Sheriff William Gore; Eugenia Welch, President/CEO of Alzheimer’s San Diego; Michael Lobatz, M.D., with Scripps Health; and Nick Macchione, Director of the County’s Health and Human Services Agency.
 Committee members also participate in the project’s roundtables and the initiative Collaboration4Cure.

 The Care Roundtable is chaired by Pam Smith, a longtime advocate for older adults and a recognized leader in the field.
 It is comprised of a diverse group of community partners, including caregivers, community-based organizations, day and home providers, healthcare providers, experts in dementia care and staff from various divisions of the County’s Health and Human Services Agency.
 The group is working to improve care for those with Alzheimer’s disease or other forms of dementia, along with boosting assistance to caregivers and families.